 Educational Specialist Degree Program in Counselor Education

 Thank you for your interest in the 30-credit Educational Specialist (EdS) degree program in Counselor Education at Clemson University.
-The EdS degree in Counselor Education is designed for individuals who already possess a master’s degree in counseling and who seek to further their knowledge and skills in counseling.
+The EdS degree in Counselor Education is designed for individuals who already possess a master’s degree in counseling consisting of a minimum of 48 credit hours and who seek to further their knowledge and skills in counseling.
 Students entering this program must choose either a school counseling emphasis or a mental health counseling emphasis.

 Most students will complete the program on a part-time basis, taking 1 or 2 classes per semester, including summers.
 All students must complete the program in six years.
 Courses are taught in the evenings, Monday through Thursday, at 4:30 or later at either the University Center in Greenville or on Clemson’s campus.